unaivicente/FinalProjectAIDL/README.md

 ## Dataset

 Some facts about our dataset, identified as SPEECHCOMMANDS version 2 by Google.
-The WAV audio files are 16Khz sample rate 1 second human voice recordings of 35 different words.
+The WAV audio files are mono (one channel), 16Khz sample rate 1 second human voice recordings of 35 different words.
 The dataset comprises a sample of:

 | Total audio files  | Total speakers |
 | ------------------ | -------------- |
 |       126815       |      3124      |

 We split the dataset into train, validation and test set.
 This split isn't random, the dataset contains txt files where specify the wav audio files of each set.

+It would be interesting to know the age and gender of the speakers, but for privacy reasons they don't indicate it.

 | Split of the dataset | Number of audio files | Number of speakers |
 | --- | --- | --- |